Thursday, 25 January 2024

 Loyal Native Infantry with Muskets - 3pts

-86th (Royal Country Down) Regiment of Foot
+86th Regiment of Foot (Royal Country Down)

 Rank II Officer - 6pts - "Captain" Fredrick Burnside